gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I'm sorry," she said quietly.
 "I didn't know Captain Leung was going to do that."

+FIXME: adjust as needed after figuring out why Leung took Sindy

 Sindy yawned.
 "That's aright.
 I don't think he knew he was going to do it either."
-She rolled onto her side and propped herself up on her elbow.
-"I hope he's aright."

 Violet nodded, hugging herself.
 She had never thought that she would miss her pod.

-"Hey, don't worry," Sindy said.
+"Hey, don't worry," Sindy said, rolling onto her side and propping herself up on her elbow.
 "I been in worse spots than this.
 Least they haven't hooked us up to any machines or anything yet."